Best Time to Visit Paris

-Easter brunch is a popular event at some of Paris' fancy hotels: Hôtel de Crillon, Ritz Paris, Hôtel Lutetia, Le Royal Monceau-Raffles Paris, and The Peninsula Paris.
-The Ritz, Royal Monceau, and The Peninsula hotels also offer Easter egg hunts to entertain little ones.
+Easter brunch is a popular event at some of Paris' luxury hotels: Hôtel de Crillon, Ritz Paris, Hôtel Lutetia, Le Royal Monceau-Raffles Paris, and The Peninsula Paris.
+Le Royal Monceau-Raffles Paris and The Peninsula Paris hotels also offer Easter egg hunts to entertain little ones.

 During Easter weekend, the expansive formal gardens of the Château de Vaux-le-Vicomte becomes the scene of a giant treasure hunt and other children's activities.
 The Château de Vaux-le-Vicomte is among the top day trips from Paris, and its Easter egg hunt is one of the biggest in France.

-Most of the chocolate shops sell handcrafted chocolate Easter eggs.
-Not to be missed are the creations of renowned chocolatiers: Pierre Hermé (72 rue Bonaparte), La Maison du Chocolate (8 Boulevard de la Madeleine), Jean-Paul Hévin (23 Bis, Avenue de la Motte Picquet), Maison Chaudun (149 rue de l'Université), and Michel Cluizel (201 Rue Saint-Honoré).
+Most of the chocolate shops in Paris sell handcrafted chocolate Easter eggs.
+Not to be missed are the creations of renowned chocolatiers: Pierre Hermé (72 Rue Bonaparte), La Maison du Chocolate (8 Boulevard de la Madeleine), Jean-Paul Hévin Chocolatier (23 Bis, Avenue de la Motte Picquet), Maison Chaudun (149 Rue de l'Université), and Michel Cluizel (201 Rue Saint-Honoré).

-These charming, old-fashioned boutiques feature exquisite Easter chocolates: Ladurée (75 Avenue des Champs-Élysées; 21 Rue Bonaparte), L'Atelier du Chocolat (109 Rue Saint Antoine), and À la Mère de Famille (70 Rue Bonaparte; 39 Rue du Cherche Midi; 35 Rue Cler in the 7th).
+These charming, old-fashioned boutiques feature exquisite Easter chocolates: Ladurée (75 Avenue des Champs-Élysées; 21 Rue Bonaparte) and L'Atelier du Chocolat (109 Rue Saint-Antoine).

 Christmastime: During Christmastime (Fêtes de Noël) fanciful decorations transform Paris into a festive holiday scene.
 In mid-November, Christmas illuminations appear on the Champs-Elysées, Avenue Montaigne, and the Rue du Faubourg Saint-Honoré, and Paris department stores, such as Printemps, the Galeries Lafayette, and Le Bon Marché, begin to unveil their fantastic Christmas window displays.
-These dazzling shop windows feature magical scenes adorned with animated figures and ornate decor.
+The dazzling decor, from images of Santa's workshop to gingerbread men, enchants children and adults alike.

 As early as mid-November and surely by the first of December, the pâtisserie boutiques of Paris don their holiday facades.
 Elaborate shop window displays tempt passersby to stop in for a treat and to start thinking about which cake to purchase for Christmas.
-Decorations might feature handcrafted chocolate sculptures, fancy cakes set in wintery scenes, or mini Christmas trees made of macarons or confections.
+Decorations might feature handcrafted chocolate sculptures, beautiful desserts set in wintery scenes, or mini Christmas trees made of macarons or confections.